kristosh/Essentials-of-Machine-Learning/mathintro.md

 ## Data as vectors and matrices

 While as we just mentioned not all data are inherently numerical, from the computer perspective, it is always necessary to transform these data into a numerical representation.
 Thus, when we talk about digital images we talk about pixel numerical representation.
-Regarding textual data, each character letter, digit, symbol is assigned a number via an encoding standard, such as ASCII or Unicode (pls check this site for further information).
+Regarding textual data, each character letter, digit, symbol is assigned a number via an encoding standard, such as `ASCII` or `Unicode` (pls check this site for further information).
 Another example concerns auditory data which when we digitalize it, we actually captured the the amplitude of sound waves over time.

 For comprehensive purposes of the humans and computers, when we collect, store and share these data we need to make use of placeholders, entities that can store information and can be easy to represent and manipulate them from computer and mathematical perspective.
-Hence, we can introduce in our terminology the concept of a `vector` as the main placeholder of `data`.
+Hence, we can introduce in our terminology the concept of a `vector` as the main placeholder of `data`.  `Vectors` are used to store information about observations in our data.
+In the previous example, each row of the table (each different person) is considered an `observation` and is represented by `vectors`.

 Dataset as we mentioned before are usually composed with a set of multiple observations, for instance when we do have a set of images we can say that each image each a different `observation` or a different `instance`.
 Each `instance` could be eventually be represented by a corresponding `vector`.
 As we said the dataset is a collection of observations and thus a collection of `vectors`.
 We can introduce also the concept of a `matrix` as a set of multiple `vectors` grouped together.

+Thus, a vector can be represented as $\mathbf{x}$ and it can be for instances:

+$$\mathbf{x}_1 = \{1, 1, 3, 41.507, 41, 9.9 \}$$

+and

+$$\mathbf{x}_2 = \{2, 1, 1, 51.5074, 19, 1.7 \}$$

+while the
+whole dataset can be represented by the following matrix:

+$$
+\mathbf{X} = \begin{pmatrix}
+1 & 1 & 3 & 51.507 & 41 & 9.9 \\
+2 & 1 & 1 & 51.5074 & 19 & 1.7 \\
+3 & 1 & 3 & 51.607 & 27 & 7.5 \\
+4 & 2 & 2 & 51.207 & 19 & 1.6 \\
+5 & 2 & 1 & 51.407 & 20 & 1.6 \\
+\end{pmatrix}$$

 ## Intro to Linear Algebra

+Vectors could be regarded as we saw so far, as placeholders from the `computer science` perspective, but at the same time, they can be perceived as objects in space and could be manipulated by linear algebra tools.

 ### Vectors

 The vectors many of us know from school are called `geometric vectors`, which are usually denoted by a small arrow above the letter, e.g. $\vec{v_1}$ and $\vec{v_2}$.
 In this tutorial, we will simply denote the vectors as $\mathbf{v}_1$, $\mathbf{v}_2$ as a collection of numerical values.
 For example we can have that $\mathbf{v}_1 = [1, 1]$ and $\mathbf{v}_2 = [1, 2]$.
 That are example of two dimensional vectors that lies on the cartesian space $\{x, y\}$.
 Each dimension of this vector it is called a `feature` and can represent a characteristic value for the observation.
 For example, these two value of the vector $\mathbf{v}_1$ could be the values of an image that contains just two pixels.